smcaleese/resume-analyzer/docs/proposal/proposal.md

 **Django / Flask / Fast API**

-Python libraries for developing RESTful web APIs which will be used to create our server which will communicate with the React application by processing requests from users and sending back information to fulfill these requests.
+Python libraries for developing RESTful web APIs which will be used to create our server which will communicate with the React application by processing requests from users and sending back information to fulfil these requests.

 **Jest**

-React testing framework which will allow use to write unit tests for our frontend React app.
+React testing framework which will allow us to write unit tests for our frontend React app.

 **PostgreSQL**